dpcomp-org/dpcomp_core/README.md

 # DPComp Core
 [DPComp.org](https://www.dpcomp.org/) is a web-based tool designed to help both practitioners and researchers assess the accuracy of state-of-the-art differentially private algorithms based on [DPBench](#dpbench).

+## About
+This repository was originally written and tested as a python2 module, but has since been updated to support python3.
+Going forward, **we will only support the python3 language**.
+For the convenience of python2 users, we have created a *python2*, but will not be supporting it with improvements or bug fixes.

-This repository contains datasets, workloads, and algorithms used in DPBench, and is supporting core functionalities of dpcomp.org.
+The repository contains datasets, workloads, and algorithms used in DPBench, and is supporting core functionalities of dpcomp.org.
 With this dpcomp_core, a user could reproduce previous evalutations, compare provided algorithms with new data, or evaluate new algorithms.

 References to supporting paper are [here](#ref).
 ## DPComp Core Setup